YangChungntu/Replication_code/README.md

 2. Zero-intelligence Simulation
 - Run ZI_default.ipynb for results in raw 1 of Table 6 and row 2 of Table 9 (Default), saved at simulation_output.dta.
-- Run ZI_small.ipynb for results in Table 6, Row 2 (Small Market)
+- Run ZI_small.ipynb for results in row 2 of Table 6 (Small Market), saved at simulation_output_small.dta.
-  - simulation_output_small.dta will be created.
-- Run ZI_large_1.ipynb for results in Table 6, Row 3 (Large Market 1)
+- Run ZI_large_1.ipynb for results in row 3 of Table 6 (Large Market 1), saved at simulation_output_large_1.dta.
-  - simulation_output_large_1.dta will be created.
-- Run ZI_large_comp.ipynb for results in rest of the raws of Table 6 (Large Market 2, 3, 4, 5)
-  - simulation_output_large_2.dta, simulation_output_large_3.dta, simulation_output_large_4.dta, and simulation_output_large_5.dta will be created.
+- Run ZI_large_comp.ipynb for results in rest of the rows of Table 6 (Large Market 2, 3, 4, 5), saved at simulation_output_large_2.dta, simulation_output_large_3.dta, simulation_output_large_4.dta, and simulation_output_large_5.dta.

-- Run ZI_unsorted.ipynb for results in Table 9, Row 3 (Unsorted v & c)
+- Run ZI_unsorted.ipynb for results in row 3 of Table 9 (Unsorted v & c), saved at simulation_output_unsorted.dta.
-  - simulation_output_unsorted.dta will be created.
-- Run ZI_random_draw.ipynb for results in Table 9, Row 4 (Redraw v & c)
+- Run ZI_random_draw.ipynb for results in row 4 of Table 9 (Redraw v & c), saved at simulation_output_random_draw.dta.
-  - simulation_output_random_draw.dta will be created.
-- Run ZI_iteration.ipynb for results in Table 9, Row 5 & 6 (Iterate 200 & Iterate 100)
+- Run ZI_iteration.ipynb for results in row 5 of Table 9 (Iterate 200 & Iterate 100), saved at simulation_output_iteration200.dta & simulation_output_iteration100.dta.
-  - simulation_output_iteration200.dta & simulation_output_iteration100.dta will be created.
-- Run ZI_uniform.ipynb for results in Table 9, Row 7 (Uniform)
+- Run ZI_uniform.ipynb for results row 7 of in Table 9 (Uniform), saved at simulation_output_unform.dta.
-  - simulation_output_unform.dta will be created.

 3. Data visualization
 - Run viz.Rmd for all the figures in the report, which requires: